CARA-Institut/C.A.R.A./README.md

 2. THE EGYPTIAN ANTECEDENT AND THE REALITY STANDARD
 3. THE ILLUSION OF TEMPORAL SYMMETRY AND SPECULATIVE FALLACIES
 4. THE ARCHITECTURE OF COMPRESSION AND SUBSTRATE INDEPENDENCE
+5. THE CATHARARS ARCHITECTURE AND THE DATA OF TRAGEDY

 -------